TransitScreen/wp-github-pipeline/README.md

 * PHP 5.5+

 ##Quick Start
 1. Install and activate the plugin into a Wordpress site.
-If you download it from here you'll need to run `composer install` inside the plugin.
+If you download it from here you'll need to run `composer install` from inside the plugin.
+2. Register an application in the settings page for your GitHub repository.
-2. Add your gitHub repository info to the settings page under Settings > gitHub
+3. Add your gitHub repository info to the settings page under Settings > gitHub.
+You will need the Client ID and Client Secret from the previous step.
-3. COMING SOON: Update your user(s) gitHub credentials
+4. When you see the button to "Authorize Github" click it.
-4. Add shortcodes to pages to start presenting gitHub information
+5. Add shortcodes to pages to start presenting gitHub information

 ###Shortcodes